 Shawna T: So Take the DIY Decorative Concrete challenge this year and get started on the kinds of projects that will both make your home a better place to be and increase curb appeal!

-LISTEN.DIRECTCOLORS.COM DIY Home Improvement podcasts are produced twice monthly for your enjoyment and show notes can be found at LISTEN.DIRECTCOLORS.COM.
+DIRECTCOLORS.COM/LISTEN DIY Home Improvement podcasts are produced twice monthly for your enjoyment and show notes can be found at DIRECTCOLORS.COM/LISTEN.
 Feel free to add the podcast to your favorite RSS feed.
 You can also follow us on Twitter, Facebook, Google+, Pinterest, Youtube and Instagram.
 All links are in the show notes.
 I’m Shawna Turner and thanks again for joining us!